abgnpr/C-notes/1 Intro.md

   					 // char* is expected
   ```

-### Casting / Explicit Conversion
+###  Explicit Conversion /Casting

-If type conversion of an object or expression is explicitly coded in the program, then its called explicit conversion or casting.
+If type conversion of an object or expression is explicitly coded in the program (forced by the programmer), then its called explicit conversion or casting.

 Explicit type conversion is done using the cast operator `()`.